14all-agency/shopify-llms-txt-directory/https-lnlboutiquexo-myshopify-com.md

   Updated: 2025-08-23T11:52:51Z
 - [Shipping & Return Policy](https://lnlboutiquexo.myshopify.com/pages/book-collection): Thank you so much for supporting my small handmade shop!
 Every order means the world to me, and I truly take the time to make each piece with love ...
   Updated: 2025-09-19T00:34:34Z
+- [Your privacy choices](https://lnlboutiquexo.myshopify.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
+  Updated: 2025-10-06T19:15:08Z

 ## Policies